Erotemic/shitspotter/README.rst

 Currently the raw images live on my hard drive, and are backed up across 2 machines, each running RAID-10.
 Lower res copies of the photos live on the cloud, but I'm planning on sharing the originals.

-The dataset is currently 15G+GB, so I'm planning to use IPFS (or some P2P solution) to handle data distribution.
+The dataset is currently 17G+GB, and is currently hosted on IPFS.
 Currently the data does not have any annotations, although I've started to build scripts to make that process easier.

 Eventually I would like to host the data via DVC + IPFS, but fsspec needs an IPFS filesystem implementation first.

-If you are in urgent need of any of the data, feel free to contact me (make an issue or email me).
-I can pin what I have on IPFS, but I was planning on organizing the data a bit before I did that, but I'm willing
+I may also look into git-annex as an alternative to DVC.

 The licence for the software will be Apache 2.
 The license for the data will be "Creative Commons Attribution 4.0 International".